esmjah/PlantwideControl/README.md

 # Introduction
-This repository contains the codes for simulation is article "Plantwide control of an oil production network"m submitten to [Computers & Chemical Engineering](https://www.journals.elsevier.com/computers-and-chemical-engineering).
+This repository contains the codes and models for simulations in the article "Plantwide control of an oil production network"m submitten to [Computers & Chemical Engineering](https://www.journals.elsevier.com/computers-and-chemical-engineering).
 The article is under under review.
 A draft version of the article can be seen [here](Article/PlanWideOil_June2019.pdf).

 The purpose of this repository is that our results can be re-produced by other researchers.
 Also, other students/researchers may be interested in direction of our research.